Season 2025–2026 concerts

 For more information about the concert, click here.

 Please note that the concert will be performed twice with the same program.
-The January 15 concert is not part of the season series, and ticket sales begin on Tuesday, May 20 at 6:15 PM.
+The January 15 concert is not part of the season series.

 Rajaton & Tampere Filharmonia: Queen – We will rock you!